We solve the most complex requests

 Arrival in Bucharest.
 We visit the Romanian Capital with all the sightseeing objectives of the so-called ‘Little Paris’: the Parliament Palace, the Romanian Athenaeum, Revolution Square, the royal palace, the former headquarters of the communist party, Lipscani Street etc. Transfer to the train station, airport or bus station and trip home.

 – All 14 overnight stays with breakfast;

-– Transport with Bus/Train according to the Programm;
+– Transport with bus/train according to the program;